MicrosoftDocs/common-data-model-and-service/common-data-model/automotive-accelerator.md

 ## Forms, dashboards, and apps

-The Dynamics 365 automotive accelerator can be used with Power Platform or combined with standard Dynamics 365 entities to make it easier to build solutions.
-This section describes just a few of the forms, views, and dashboards that demonstrate how the automotive accelerator extends the Microsoft Common Data Model, the Power Platform, and Dynamics 365.
+The Dynamics 365 automotive accelerator can be used with Microsoft Power Platform or combined with standard Dynamics 365 entities to make it easier to build solutions.
+This section describes just a few of the forms, views, and dashboards that demonstrate how the automotive accelerator extends Common Data Model, Microsoft Power Platform, and Dynamics 365.

 ### Customer 360 – auto form